 - Select the Built-in account button, and then select the identity type ApplicationPoolIdentity from the combo box.

 To do the same step by using the command-line, you can call the appcmd command-line tool the following way:%windir%\system32\inetsrv\appcmd.exe set AppPool <your AppPool> -processModel.identityType:ApplicationPoolIdentity

 Whenever a new application pool is created, the IIS management process creates a security identifier (SID) that represents the name of the application pool itself.
 For example, if you create an application pool with the name "MyNewAppPool," a security identifier with the name "MyNewAppPool" is created in the Windows Security system.
 From this point on, resources can be secured by using this identity.
 However, the identity is not a real user account; it will not show up as a user in the Windows User Management Console.

 You can try this by selecting a file in Windows Explorer and adding the "DefaultAppPool" identity to the file's Access Control List (ACL).

 - Select a file or directory.

-- Click the "Edit" and then "Add" button
+- Click the Edit button and then Add button

-- Click the "Locations" button and make sure you select your machine.
+- Click the Locations button and make sure that you select your computer.